KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 <string>Describe why you need speech recognition.</string>
 ```

-This does not need to be added to the keyboard extension.
+This does not need to be added to the keyboard extension, since dictation will be performed in the app.

 ### 2. Set up an App Group to share data